Virumaandi: Plot

+As Angela prepares to leave the facility, her cameraman secretly records Peykkaman—now a Deputy Jailer running an internal drug ring—conspiring to assassinate the investigating Chief Jailer, Jayanth.
+The recording captures Peykkaman admitting that Virumaandi’s severe charge sheet was entirely falsified.
+The conspiracy triggers a violent prison riot, during which Jayanth is stabbed and Virumaandi is stabbed by Kothala.
+Virumaandi risks his life to protect Angela and secure the recorded evidence.
+As they attempt to flee the chaos, Paykkaman kills Angela's assistant Giresh and almost succeeds in killing her, only for Virumandi to kill him.
+Kothala then ambushes, and shoots Virumaandi but Virumaandi manages to subdue Kothala, he then spares his life at Angela's pleading; however, Kothala is killed by other rioters in the ensuing melee.
+Angela presents the exposing footage in court and submits a clemency petition to the President of India, arguing that Virumaandi’s actions were purely a reactive crime of passion.
+The narrative concludes with a heavily traumatized Virumaandi appealing on national television for a swift final judgment—either to be executed to reunite with Annalakshmi or to be freed to live a quiet life.

 Production

 The film was launched on 18 April 2003 under the title Sandiyar at Madurai.
 K. Krishnasamy, the leader of Pudhiya Tamizhagam, a caste-based political organisation in Tamil Nadu protested against the title Sandiyar, citing that it might create problems.
 Kamal Haasan subsequently met then Chief Minister J. Jayalalithaa, and the film was later retitled Virumaandi.
 Shrutika was initially chosen as the lead actress, but ultimately did not continue.

 For the scenes involving Jallikattu, real-life bulls were brought in and were recorded live on set using Nuendo workstation.
 Due to political controversy, Kamal had to shift the shoot from Madurai to Chennai.
 Prabhakar, art director recreated the set of Theni villages in Chennai.
+The filming began on 7 July 2003 at Campa Cola Grounds, Chennai.

 Cinematographer Keshav Prakash, who was trained in India and the United States, was an assistant to Ravi K. Chandran in Marudhanayagam project.
 Both Kamal Haasan and Keshav Prakash tried to make the film in high definition mode but had to abandon the project due to some technical snags.
-He and Haasan wanted to shoot the song "Unna Vida" in night but since it was too dark they decided to try out digital lighting where Keshav hid between the sheeps with the lights to brighten the frames.
+He and Haasan wanted to shoot the song "Unna Vida" in night but since it was too dark they decided to try out digital lighting where Keshav hid between the sheep with the lights to brighten the frames.

 Music

 The music was composed by Ilaiyaraaja.
 The audio was launched on 8 December 2003 at Campa Cola Grounds, Chennai.
-The songs, "Annalakshmi" and "Sandiyare Sandiyare" are set to Pahadi raga.
+The songs, "Annalakshmi" and "Sandiyare Sandiyare" are set to Shuddha Saveri raga.
+"Karbagraham Vitu Samy Veliyerathu" and "Maada Vilakkae" were also featured in the 2026 Tamil feature film Thaai Kizhavi.